pyomeca/pyomeca/docs/paper/paper.md

 # Statement of Need

 Biomechanics is defined as the study of the structure and function of biological systems by means of the methods of mechanics [@Hatze1974-zc].
-While biomechanics branches into several subfields, the data used are remarkably similar.
+While musculoskeletal biomechanics branches into several subfields, the data used are remarkably similar.
 The processing, analysis and visualization of these data could therefore be unified in a software package.
 Most biomechanical data characterizing human and animal movement appear as temporal waveforms representing specific measures such as muscle activity or joint angles.
 These data are typically multidimensional arrays structured around labels with arbitrary metadata (\autoref{fig:biomech-data}).